 Jimmy Westlake: A telescope under the tree

-I'll never forget my first telescope.
+I’ll never forget my first telescope.
 When I was 10 years old, my mom and dad purchased a little 2.5-inch reflecting telescope and put it under the Christmas tree with my name on it.
-It didn't take me long to discover the moons of Jupiter, the craters on the moon, the rings of Saturn, and a whole universe of surprises.
-Since that modest first telescope, I have graduated to larger and larger instruments, some of which I made myself.
-But that first little telescope was really something special.
+It didn’t take me long to discover the moons of Jupiter, the craters on the moon, the rings of Saturn and a whole universe of surprises.
+Since that modest first telescope, I have graduated to larger and larger instruments, some of which I’ve made myself.
+But, that first little telescope really was something special.
 I still have it somewhere up in the attic.

-Lots of moms and dads think about giving the gift of a first telescope this time of year, but many don't know where to start.
-If you would like to put a telescope under the tree for a young boy or girl on your gift list, here are some important points to keep in mind.
+Lots of moms and dads think about giving the gift of a first telescope this time of year, but they don’t know where to start.
+If you would like to put a telescope under the tree for a young boy or girl on your gift list, here are some important hints to keep in mind.

-Finally, you can get a "smart" telescope with some fancy go-to technology that automatically will point your telescope to any object in the sky that you choose, but your young astronomer will miss the experience of getting out the star charts and finding the objects on his or her own.
-That's the best way for him or her to learn the way across the sky.
-And, when your young astronomer proudly invite you to step up and look at the Orion Nebula that they found all by themselves, you'll share their excitement of discovery, too.
+Finally, you can get a “smart” telescope with some fancy “go-to” technology that will automatically point your telescope to any object in the sky that you choose, but your young astronomer will miss the experience of getting out the star charts and finding the objects on their own.
+That’s the best way for them to learn their way around the sky.
+And, when they proudly invite you to step up and look at the Orion Nebula that they found all by themselves, you’ll share their excitement of discovery, too.

 Recommended Stories For You

 For more tips on buying that first telescope, check out the Web site at http://www.telescopes.com.